camchenry/boon/README.md

 # boon

-boon is a build and deploy tool for LÖVE.
+boon is a build tool for LÖVE.
 It makes it easy to package your game for multiple platforms, similar to [love-release](https://github.com/MisterDA/love-release).
 It is a single executable with no other dependecies.
 It can be used across multiple projects and makes automated building a breeze.

 ![Rust](https://github.com/camchenry/boon/workflows/Rust/badge.svg)